CoderDez/LandingPage/README.md

 * A custom company logo.
 * A split complementary scheme generated from the custom logo.
 * Usage of CSS flexbox for sleek formatting.
-* Responsive images
+* Responsive images.
-* Usage of CSS media queries
+* Usage of CSS media queries.